Welcome

 Germany and Samoa: Bilateral relations

-Germany and Samoa have a long tradition of relations.
-Diplomatic relations were established in 1972 and are being nurtured by the German Embassy in Wellington, New Zealand.
+Germany and Samoa traditionally maintain close relations.
+Diplomatic relations were established in 1972 and are conducted by the German Embassy in Wellington (New Zealand).
+Germany is represented by an honorary consul in the Samoan capital Apia.

-Samoa is a member of the Group of Friends on Climate and Security in the United Nations, founded by Germany and Nauru.
+Samoa is a member of the UN Group of Friends on Climate and Security founded by Germany and Nauru.

 Keywords